TPG pays Murdoch unit $214 million for Chinese media company stake

+UPDATE 2-Rebel shareholder threatens legal action if Akzo rejects vote on chairman's dismissal

+* Shareholder Elliott Advisors threaten legal action (Adds Elliott's threat of legal action)

-HONG KONG U.S. private equity firm TPG Capital will pay HK$1.66 billion for 21st Century Fox-controlled Star Entertainment's remaining stake in a Chinese satellite television operator.
+HONG KONG Oct 19 U.S. private equity firm TPG Capital will pay HK$1.66 billion ($213.73 million) for 21st Century Fox-controlled Star Entertainment's remaining stake in a Chinese satellite television operator.

 The move is the next step of Rupert Murdoch's slow exit from Chinese media, following News Corp's sale of controlling stakes in three mainland television channels to domestic private equity funds in 2010.